eloc0n/wakeApp/README.md

 # wakeApp

-You can add directories of your favorite apps to open simultaneously.
+You can add directories of your favorite apps to open simultaneously if you wish.